Los Angeles Chapter — California Association of Marriage and Family Therapists

 As a result of these challenging money-driven clinical conversations, many therapists have reduced their rates significantly and are undercharging--and frequently being paid too little—for their therapeutic services.
-Yes, and, sadly, all too often, therapists are being persuaded to give their services away free.

 This is the third article in a series on Getting Paid: Talking with Clients About Money Matters: